lionelmace/ibmcloud-labs/labs/Lab CF - Create TODO web application/README.md

 # Step 5 - Change a file locally

-1. Open **public/index.html**, modify the welcome message at line 18
+1. Open **public/index.html**, modify the welcome message at line 19

 1. Reload the page in your web browser to confirm the change locally

 # Step 6 - Push your local change to the cloud

-Cloud Foundry relies on the *manifest.yml* file to know what to do when you run the *cf push* command.
+Cloud Foundry relies on the *manifest.yml* file to know what to do when you push the app on Bluemix.
 A default manifest.yml file was generated for our app.
 It looks like:

   ```